Overview

 Commands Command execution systems and common commands

-Control Systems control such as PID
+Control Hardware control classes such as PID implementations

-Subsystems Robot organization into subsystems
+Subsystems Robot organization into subsystems and hubs

 Utility Utility classes for math, logging, strings, etc.